 5. Auckland Town Hall, Auckland

-Auckland Town Hall serves both administrative and entertainment functions.
+One of the best places to visit is the Auckland Town Hall, which serves both administrative and entertainment functions.
 The Great Hall and Concert Chamber are used for performances, with the former possessing some of the most splendid acoustics in the world.
 The exterior is constructed with dark volcanic basalt and Oamaru limestone.
 The interior is decorated with stained glass in all main rooms, as well as intricate, ornamental plasterwork on the ceilings.
 The Auckland Town Hall is home to the Town Hall Organ.
 What is interesting about this organ is that it is the largest musical instrument in the county and is a ‘Protected Object’ under New Zealand law.
 The Great Hall facilitates both classical and modern music: Auckland Philharmonia Orchestra and New Zealand Symphony Orchestra perform regularly here, but The Great Hall has also seen big names like The Beatles, The Rolling Stones, and Elton John.

 Auckland Town Hall